xinburg/Final-Assessment-1_Xin-Dong_22060696/README.md

 Methodology

-Data Preprocessing: Conducted with SAS Enterprise Miner, Talend Data Integration and Talend Data Preparation, including handling missing values and ensuring data quality.
+Data Preprocessing: Conducted with SAS Enterprise Miner, Talend Data Integration and Talend Data Preparation, including handling missing values and ensuring data quality./
-Modeling: Applied ensemble methods, such as bagging and boosting, with a focus on the Decision Tree, Random Forest and Gradient Boosting models.
+Modeling: Applied ensemble methods, such as bagging and boosting, with a focus on the Decision Tree, Random Forest and Gradient Boosting models./
-Evaluation: Models were compared based on the Average Squared Error and other evaluation metrics, with Gradient Boosting outperforming others in prediction accuracy.
+Evaluation: Models were compared based on the Average Squared Error and other evaluation metrics, with Gradient Boosting outperforming others in prediction accuracy./

 The Role of Tools: